rpgreview/papersandpaychecks/pnp.md

 **Carousing**

 A Carousing skill check is made when a character is engaging in imbibing in intoxicating drinks and other recreational pharmaceuticals, dancing like nobody is watching, and generally being the life of party.
+An essential skill for making the most of conference networking opportunities.

 **Bully**

 A Bully skill check is made when a character attempts to make another character or characters comply with threats, stated or implied.
 Bullying is significantly more difficult if the bullier lacks social position or is attempted against a group of people.
+In the *Papers & Paychecks* world this skill is frequently used by work-place superiors.

 **Inspire**